KCRP logo

 Project Overview

 Many of us take booking tickets online and using apps for granted.
 We can often easily find the best prices and at what time of day is best to travel.
 However, imagine if you don’t speak English as your first language, then this can become a barrier.
-Our project with Diversity House was designed to help us understand the barriers to travelling by train if you can’t easily speak the language.
-What challenges do they face on a daily basis?
+Our project with Diversity House was designed to help understand the barriers to travelling by train if you can’t easily speak the language.
+What challenges does that create on a daily basis?

 We contacted Diversity House an organisation about 100 metres from Sittingbourne Station to help.
 Diversity House is a charity that provides community and prison based services for diverse communities across Kent.